Subarray Division Algorithm

 bar = [ s[i:i + m] for i in range(0, len(s)) ]

-This code means for every square in the chocolate bar, slice from the ith
+This code means for every square in the chocolate bar, slice from the ith square to the (i+m)th square and then return these slices in a list called bar.

-Step 2οΈβ£: Loop through the slices and compare each length with d
+Step 2οΈβ£: Loop through the slices and compare each length with d.

 - Now we've gotten a list of consecutive sliced segments. \